 We account for variable responses by defining a quantile split $Q : \tau \to \mathbb N$ on the inferred recognition times \rectime.
 We then estimate distinct TRF parameters for the features of words in each quantile.

-This model thus asserts that it is possible to group words by their recognition dynamics such that they have consistent neural responses within-group, but differ freely between groups.
+This model thus asserts that it is possible to group words by their recognition dynamics such that they have a characteristic neural response within-group, but differ freely between groups.

-\item Variable response by word surprisal, aligned to word onset (\emph{prior-variable baseline}): This baseline model is identical to the above \emph{variable model}, except that words are divided into quantiles based on their surprisal in context rather than their recognition time.
+\item Variable response by word surprisal, aligned to word onset (\emph{prior-variable model}): This model is identical to the above \emph{variable model}, except that words are divided into quantiles based on their surprisal in context rather than their recognition time.

-This baseline instantiates the null hypothesis that the shape of the neural response to words varies based on listeners' expectations, but only those driven by the preceding linguistic context.
+This model instantiates the hypothesis that the shape of the neural response to words varies based on listeners' expectations, but only those driven by the preceding linguistic context.
 On this reading, words are pre-activated according to their \emph{prior} probability, rather than their rapidly changing \emph{posterior} probability under some acoustic input.\footnote{This reading is compatible with pre-activation theories \citep[e.g.][]{brothers2021word}.
 At their present level of specificity, it is unclear whether this focus on prior probability is a substantive commitment, or simply a choice of modeling expediency.}

 \end{enumerate}

 For a set of recognition time predictions {\(\tau_{i}\)}, we estimate within-subject TRFs under each of these linking models, yielding per-subject parameters $\Theta_j$, describing the combined neural response to objective stimulus features and word-level features.
 This estimation procedure allows for within-subject variation in the shape of the neural response.